ismaeltovar/portfolio-site-discontinued2022/_posts/2021-10-03-how-to-add-chartjs-react.md

 **NOTE: I AM NOT LIABLE FOR ANY DAMAGES THAT HAPPEN BECAUSE OF YOU FOLLOWING ONE OF MY ARTICLES.
 This is not to say the information here is incorrect.
 Please be careful.**

-Thumbnail image by source: <a href="https://pixabay.com/vectors/gui-interface-internet-program-2311261/" target="_blank">https://pixabay.com/vectors/gui-interface-internet-program-2311261/</a>
+Thumbnail image by source: [https://pixabay.com/vectors/gui-interface-internet-program-2311261/](https://pixabay.com/vectors/gui-interface-internet-program-2311261/)